NOT UNDER THE LAW BUT UNDER GRACE

 But, some will say, a true Christian will not fornicate; or we are not to worry about sin because God does not see our sin but only the righteousness of Christ; or Christ will sovereignly change us now or at His appearing.

 Christians are not perfect.
 They commit every sin imaginable.
-But when they understand they are sinning they are to confess their sins, repent of them, and seek the grace of God for perfect victory.
-If we say we have no sin we deceive ourselves.
+But when they know they are sinning, they are to confess their sins, repent of them, and seek the grace of God for perfect victory.
+If we say we have no sin, we deceive ourselves.

 There is no passage of Scripture of which we are aware that teaches that a Christian cannot be deceived or sin, or that God does not see our sin, or that Christ will change our moral nature at His appearing, or that He will sovereignly change us apart from our diligently keeping His commandments.